 - Do they have regular bowel movements?

-If they are hitting all of this criteria, then relax!
+If they’re hitting all of this criteria, then relax!
 Regardless of if they hit all of their “official” number of serving sizes each day or not.
 If you do have some concerns about their growth, ensuring they get the right foods to help with that is important.
 Take a look at my blog “High Calorie Foods To Help Your Underweight Toddler” for more details on this.

 Want to be your own feeding expert at home and feel confident knowing how and what to feed your toddler?
 I’m here to guide you!
 My Feeding Toddlers online course will give you all of my strategies and covers all of the topics you need to know to raise a healthy, adventurous eater for life!